-Wisconsin’s Implied Consent Laws and Refusing a Blood or Breath Alcohol Test
+Wisconsin’s DUI Implied Consent Laws and Refusing a Blood or Breath Alcohol Test

 The requirement to submit to a BAC testing and the penalties of a refusal in Wisconsin.